ardriveapp/pub-docs/docs/src/docs/turbo/turbo-sdk/ai-sdk.md

 yarn add @ardrive/turbo-sdk
 ```

+> **Note**: For detailed information about the Turbo CLI and its commands, see the [CLI Documentation for AI](https://docs.ardrive.io/docs/turbo/turbo-sdk/ai-cli.html).

 ## Turbo Credits System

 Turbo Credits are the payment mechanism used for uploading files and folders to Arweave through the Turbo service.
 The SDK provides two primary methods for purchasing credits: